TheoMoins/chrestien/README.md

-Chrestien project
+Material of the project : Metric Annotation and Stylometry of Chrétien de Troyes and Contemporaries

-Collective project of the computational philology course at Ecole nationale des chartes - PSL Univerisity - academic year 2023-2024, Florian Cafiero & Jean-Baptiste Camps.
+Collective project of the computational philology course at Ecole nationale des chartes - PSL Univerisity - academic year 2024-2025, Florian Cafiero & Jean-Baptiste Camps.

-* Txt folder

-Contains the various texts of the corpus in [...] format.